andrebergvind/andrebergvind/README.md

 ## Glovo Delivery Performance Analysis

-An operations and logistics data analysis project analyzing delivery performance data from Glovo India to identify key operational issues affecting delivery reliability and customer satisfaction.
+An operations and logistics data analysis project analysing delivery performance data from Glovo India.
+The project involves data cleaning and transformation, exploratory data analysis, and key insights along with recommendations to improve delivery reliability and customer ratings.

-**Tools:** Excel, SQL (PostgreSQL), Tableau
+**Tools Used:** Excel, SQL (PostgreSQL), Tableau

-**Focus Areas:** Operations Analysis, KPI Tracking, Delivery Performance, Data Visualisation, Business Insights

-**Key Contributions:**
-- Cleaned and prepared a dataset of 50,000 delivery records using SQL
-- Created calculated metrics such as late delivery rate and delay duration
-- Analyzed delivery performance across different areas to identify patterns
-- Evaluated the impact of delivery delays on customer ratings
-- Built an interactive Tableau dashboard to visualize key insights
-- Identified operational problem types, including high delay frequency and high delay severity

 **Key Insights:**
 - Approximately 49% of orders are delivered later than promised.